 - Brachycephalic Airway Syndrome: The Brachycephalic Obstructive Airway Syndrome (BOAS) is a common predisposition in dogs with short skulls, such as Pugs.
 Due to their anatomy, brachycephalic dogs have an increased risk of developing respiratory problems like laryngeal collapse.

 Sadly, most of the causes of death in adult Pugs are innate to them.
-Like we’ve mentioned before, many of these are consequences of their short-muzzled anatomy.
+As we’ve mentioned before, many of these are consequences of their short-muzzled anatomy.

 It is wise to invest in some sort of health insurance for your Pug.
 Doing so will ensure that you have some kind of backup plan in case your pooch requires medical treatment.